buserror/simavr/README.md

 Now create a install directory and install it.
 Note that `/home/Max/` is in this case my home directory.

-Additionally it copies needed runtime DLLs to the output directory.
-Ignore the compile terror in the examples, it only counts that simavr is copied to the install directory.
+Additionally this renames `simavr` to `simavr.exe` to make it properly executable.
+Ignore the compile error in the examples, it only counts that simavr is copied to the install directory.

 ```
 mkdir simavr_installed